Skip to main content

 12. When you are ready to serve the New York Style Baked Cheesecake, serve it along with a delicious strawberry or blueberry compote.

-So, go ahead and make this yummy dessert.
-In the words of Rachel from Friends - “It was cheesecake.
+So, why not treat yourself and whip up this irresistible dessert?
+As Rachel from Friends once said: “It was cheesecake.
 It was fine.
-It had a buttery, crumbly, graham cracker crust, with a very rich yet light, cream cheese filling… (Pause) Wow!
+It had a buttery, crumbly graham cracker crust, with a very rich yet light cream cheese filling… (Pause) Wow!
 My whole mouth just filled with saliva!”

 Slurrrppp!!!